Tuesday, June 26, 2012

 If you want to use a thermometer, you should look for an internal temperature of around 200-210 degrees.

 The last day of school is quickly approaching so I got together with a friend of mine and with our girls we put this candy bucket together for a wonderful teacher.
 It is simple to make and I love how festive and bright it is.
-It will be given to her with a gift certificate so she can have a trip to the spa.
-Raise your hand if you need a spa day.
-Pick me, pick me!
 My kids and I are working on another candy bucket for my husband for Father's Day.

 your favorite candy bars, boxes or bags of treats